 Planning involves the complex intersection of many different aspects of a community: land use, infrastructure, environmental issues, existing resident desires, the supply and demand for certain types of real estate, and more.
 It also has implications that are not always easy to see: impacts on human and environmental health, a community’s tax base and ability to provide high-quality public services, the ability of a place to evolve and retain its value, and the ability of our residents to access housing, jobs, education, and health care.

 The People’s Planning Academy is a free training program consisting of 6 workshops that will provide participants with basic knowledge about city planning and the foundational goals that came from the Plan 2020 Bicentennial Agenda – to make Indianapolis healthier, more resilient, more inclusive, and more competitive.
 Participants will learn how planning can help us to achieve these goals.
 The Academy will also train participants on how to use the Land Use Pattern Book, which is the written component of the Marion County Land Use Plan.
 It outlines land use types and the conditions used to determine where different land uses are appropriate.
-Participants who complete the People’s Planning Academy will have the opportunity to work side-by-side with city staff as we develop the Land Use Map component of the plan.
-The program is open to all residents, property owners, or business owners in Marion County, and is a required education component for anyone wishing to participate in the in-person Land Use Plan mapping workshops.
-(Note that while these in-person Land Use Plan workshops will only be open to Academy participants, there will be an online alternative for those who do not participate in the Academy but still wish to provide comments on proposed maps.)
+Participants who complete the People’s Planning Academy will also be invited to join the in-person Land Use Plan Stakeholder Committee meetings during the mapping phase of the Plan.
+The program is open to all residents, property owners, or business owners in Marion County.